cypress-io/cypress-documentation/content/api/commands/origin.md

 ### Serialization

-When entering a `cy.origin()` block, the test-runner injects the Cypress runtime, with all your configurations settings, into the requested origin, and sets up bidirectional communication with that instance.
+When entering a `cy.origin()` block, Cypress injects itself at runtime, with all your configuration settings, into the requested origin, and sets up bidirectional communication with that instance.
 This coordination model requires that any data sent from one instance to another be [serialized](https://developer.mozilla.org/en-US/docs/Glossary/Serialization) for transmission.
 It is very important to understand that variables **inside** the callback are not shared with the scope **outside** the callback.
 For example this will not work:

+**<Icon name="exclamation-triangle" color="red"></Icon> Incorrect Usage**

 ```js
 const foo = 1